-Although many fans and critics call his music new age, Yanni himself has distanced himself from that label.
-In his autobiography, Yanni devotes an entire chapter to the subject, stating that he prefers to call his music contemporary instrumental.
+Yanni (real name: Γιάννης Χρυσομάλλης / Yiannis Hrysomallis) is a self-taught pianist, keyboardist, and composer who was born in November 14, 1954 in Kalamata, Greece.
+Starting his career in 1977, joining up the Minneapolis-based rock group Chameleon, his musical efforts have spanned over three decades and brought him international popularity.
+Although many fans and critics call his music "New Age", Yanni himself has distanced himself from that label.
+In his autobiography, Yanni devotes an entire chapter to the subject, stating that he prefers to call his music "contemporary instrumental".

-Yanni is a self-taught pianist who began his musical career by giving recitals for family members though he had no formal training and could not read a note.
-At the age of 18 he attended the University of Minnesota.
+Yanni is a self-taught pianist who began his musical interest by giving recitals for family members, though he had no formal training and could not read a note.
+At the age of 18, he attended the University of Minnesota, having moved out of his native Greek to immerse himself into American culture.
 While a student there, Yanni joined an up-and-coming local group called Chameleon where he met drummer Charlie Adams.
 Chameleon earned some modest commercial success touring throughout the Midwest.
-After receiving a B.A. in psychology, he sought a life in music.
-He moved to California in pursuit of movie soundtrack work.
-In 1987 he put together a small band which included John Tesh and Charlie Adams, and began touring to promote his earliest instrumental albums, Keys to Imagination, Out of Silence, and Chameleon Days.
+After receiving a B.A. in psychology, Yanni determined that sought a life in music, making it his life's work.

-In 1992 Dare to Dream was released.
-It was Yanni’s first Grammy-nominated album and featured “Aria”, a song based on The Flower Duet and popularized by an award-winning British Airways commercial.
+The tail end of the 80s saw Yanni's career start to kick into high gear, a result of his determination in promoting his iconic sound.
+In 1992, Dare to Dream was released.
+It was Yanni’s first Grammy-nominated album and featured "Aria", a song based on The Flower Duet and popularized by an award-winning British Airways commercial.
 A second Grammy-nominated album, In My Time, was released in 1993.
 His music has been used extensively in television and televised sporting events, including the Super Bowl, Wide World of Sports, Tour de France, World Figure Skating Championships, The Olympics, and ABC News.

 Yanni's breakthrough commercial success came with the release of his album and video, Yanni Live at the Acropolis, filmed on September 23, 1993 at the 2,000-year-old Herod Atticus Theater in Athens and released in 1994.
 This was Yanni’s first live album and utilized a full orchestra under the supervision of the Iranian conductor, Shahrdad Rohani, in addition to his core band.
 Subsequently, the concert was broadcast in 65 countries and seen by half a billion people.
 It has almost continuously remained on the charts since its release and is the second best-selling music video of all time, selling more than 7 million copies worldwide.
 A composition from this album, "Acroyali/Standing in Motion", was determined to have the "Mozart Effect," by the Journal of the Royal Society of Medicine because it is similar to Mozart's K 448 in tempo, structure, melodic and harmonic consonance and predictability.